fusioncharts/dev_centre_docs/chart-guide/gauges-and-widgets/angular-gauge.md

 > In the above example, only the `gaugeOriginY` attribute has been modified, to shift the origin upward, you can do similar adjustments with `gaugeOriginX` also.

-## Configure gauges for dynamic resizing
+## Configure Gauges for Dynamic Resizing

 To enable the dynamic resizing feature, you need to :